 Spring Weather in the Riviera Maya

-In Spring the dry-season starts to end.
-Although March and April only have 30 and 31 mm of rain each (it rains only a total of 5 out of the 60 days in these 2 months).
-When the rain arrives, it doesn’t last long and is soon gone leaving clear skies with plenty of sunshine.
-The warm temperatures (30 & 31oC), low rainfall and lower humidity make Spring one of the best times of year weather wise to visit.
-This time of year is very popular with tourists, especially those from North America who may still be experiencing the end of winter temperatures, snow, and rain.
+The weather in the Riviera Maya in Spring is excellent.
+Now the dry-season starts to end.
+March and April only have 30 and 31 mm (~12 inches) of rain each.
+And it only rains a total of 5 out of the 60 days in these 2 months.
+When it does rain, it doesn’t last long.
+And soon there are clear skies with plenty of sunshine again.
+The warm temperatures (30 & 31oC, ~ 84F), low rainfall, and lower humidity make Spring one of the best times of year weather-wise to visit.
+As a result, Spring is very popular with visitors.
+Especially from North America which still has winter temperatures, along with snow, and heavy rains.

 Summer Weather in the Riviera Maya

-The summer and early Autumn/Fall is the wettest season with higher temperatures and also higher humidity.
-However, the amount of rain on the Caribbean side of Mexico and the Riviera Maya is less than that on the Pacific coast such as in Acapulco and Puerto Vallarta.
-Making up for the more humid climate at this time is the highest number of hours of sunshine per day, often 10 hours daily!
-An added advantage of this time of year is that it is less crowded, although it is still popular with visitors from the United Kingdom and Europe who come as it coincides with their summer holidays.
-You are also more likely to find deals on flights and lower priced accommodation (for example compare the rates in LOW season to other times).
+The summer and early Autumn/Fall is the wettest weather in the Riviera Maya.
+With higher temperatures and also higher humidity.
+Yet, the amount of rain in the Riviera Maya is less than that on the Pacific coast such as in Acapulco and Puerto Vallarta.
+Making up for the more humid climate in summer is the highest number of hours of sunshine per day, often 10+ hours daily!
+An added advantage of summer is that it is less crowded.
+But it is still popular with visitors from the United Kingdom and Europe who come during their summer holidays.
+As well, you are also more likely to find deals on flights and lower-priced accommodation (for example compare the rates in LOW season to other times).

 Autumn/Fall Weather in the Riviera Maya

-The wet season starts to end with total rainfall falling in October and then November.
-The combined slightly lower temperatures and humidity make it a pleasant time of year.
-In addition, it is much less crowded at this time of year.
-You are more likely to find deals on flights and lower priced accommodation (for example compare the rates in LOW season to other times).
-For me I always really enjoy this time of year.
+The wet season starts to end with total rainfall declining in October and then November.
+The combined lower temperatures and humidity make it very pleasant weather.
+Also, it is much less crowded.
+Again you can find deals on flights and lower-priced accommodation (for example compare the rates in LOW season to other times).
+I always enjoy the Mayan Riviera weather at this time of year.
 While there are a few days where it rains heavily for 20-30 minutes, the rest of the time the weather is great.
-Added to the fact that it is less crowded I really enjoy the Riviera Maya in Autumn/Fall.
-However, remember to bring your insect repellent with you as the mosquito’s aren’t as shy this time of the year!
+But, remember to bring your insect repellent as the mosquitoes aren’t as shy this time of the year!

 Winter Weather in the Riviera Maya

-In Summary - How the Weather in the Riviera Maya Makes for a Great Vacation
+In Summary - Weather in the Riviera Maya: Everything You Need to Know

 Exploring The Riviera Maya is Ocean Breeze Akumal's Blog.
 Here we explore the diversity of Mexico's best tourism destination to highlight the best beaches, cenotes, restaurants, attractions, Mayan ruins, etc., etc. We provide information to help you explore this spectacular part of the world and give you tips and tricks that only the locals know.
 Helping to give you the vacation experience of a lifetime.